AJStacy/be-our-guest/README.md

 ![Be Our Guest logo](images/logo-small.svg)

-> Fast and friendly services.

-Be Our Guest is lightweight, asynchronous, inversion of control (IoC) service container developed for JavaScript and TypeScript applications.

-## Why Use an IoC Service Container?

-In modern front-end and back-end development applications are made up of many smaller modules.
-Often these smaller modules have dependency on other modules.
-Each of these modules may need a boot step to initialize it.
-Rather than have the module that has a dependency initialize that dependency itself, we initialize it externally and pass it into the module.
-By following this pattern we can initialize and manage all of our modules at a single level which greatly simplifies our architecture management.
-It also allows us to easily swap modules if our requirements change.

-A deep dive tutorial on IoC can be found here: [https://www.tutorialsteacher.com/ioc/introduction](https://www.tutorialsteacher.com/ioc/introduction)

-A service container gives our applications an easy way to register and initialize all of the modules and their dependencies.
+> A fast asynchronous IoC service container to help manage your apps dependencies.

+**Be Our Guest** is lightweight, asynchronous, inversion of control (IoC) service container developed for JavaScript and TypeScript applications.
+Often times in modern web application development you will have many modules that your app requires including things like api wrappers, third-party libraries, or private modules for handling business logic.
+Managing the order in which they are instantiated and booted and awaiting asynchronous actions can be painful to do in large applications without a service container. **Be Our Guest** solves these issues for you by giving your app a standard way of instantiating and booting your dependencies, all asynchronously which can drastically improve boot speed.

 ## Why Use "Be Our Guest"?